GET YOUR COMIC BOOK REVIEWED

 WHAT IF I EMAIL A REVIEWER BUT DON’T HEAR BACK?

 If they don’t respond, don’t lose hope.
 Most of us review comics on top of our day jobs and everything else going on in our lives.
 If you have the time to spare, give it a week, then try reaching out again if you still haven’t heard anything.
-Sometimes, silence is a way declining the opportunity and avoiding conflict.
-It’s not great, but it can be difficult to tell someone that the project that they spent so much time on isn’t to a quality that they would recommend to others.
+Sometimes, silence is a way of declining the opportunity and avoiding conflict.
+It’s not great, but it can be difficult to tell someone that the project that they spent so much time on isn’t up to a quality that they would recommend to others.

 There are so many comics out there, a lot of reviewers prefer to review comics we would recommend to others instead of spending time writing a negative review.
 Other reviewers may be honest and give you feedback.
 It’s up to you to decide to take their notes or leave them.
 Just because someone’s a critic, it doesn’t mean they’re an expert, and it doesn’t make them right.